Epacris pulchella: Description

-Epacris longiflora is a slender, erect shrub that typically grows to a height of 0.4–1.5 m and has only a few woolly-hairy branches, the stems with inconspicuous leaf scars.
+Epacris pulchella is a slender, erect shrub that typically grows to a height of 0.4–1.5 m and has only a few woolly-hairy branches, the stems with inconspicuous leaf scars.
 The leaves are egg-shaped, with a heart-shaped base and long, tapering tip, 2.1–6.5 mm long and 1.4–4.0 mm wide on a petiole 0.5–0.8 mm long.
 The flowers are arranged in leaf axils extending down the branches and are white or pinkish and 5–8 mm wide, each flower on a peduncle 1.5–2.0 mm long.
 The sepals are 2.8–5.0 mm long and the petals are joined at the base to form a tube 3.0–5.5 mm long with lobes 2.5–3.5 mm long.
 The anthers protrude beyond the end of the petal tube.
 Flowering occurs from January to May with a peak in March, and the fruit is a capsule 2 mm long.
 This species is similar to E. microphylla but has longer leaves and flowers.